Nonlinear Classical Fields: Clifford algebra

 This is addition for reader who is not familiar with this algebra.

 Any algebra is richer variety compare with vector space.
-In algebra the sum and the multiplication of elements with different algebraic structure are defined.
+In algebra the sum and multiplication of the elements with different algebraic structure are defined.

-Is it possible the extension of the vector space variety to algebra?
-W. K. Clifford gives the answer in 1876 year.
+Is it possible the extension of vector space variety to algebra?
+W. K. Clifford finds the answer in 1876 year.
 For this doing it is enough regard the coordinate vectors as matrices.

 In physics, the space algebra L3 and the space-time algebra L4 are the essentials.
 Let us regard their properties briefly.
 Remark, from relativity principle it has no matter which coordinate system is using.
 But it became as standard to divide a vector on components.
 Which troubles this dividing create easy is seeing on example switching interaction of the electron with external magnetic field in quantum mechanics.
 We avoid such way.
 Then the flat coordinate system is using in general case (of course, the existence of the gravitation which deformed the space is ignored).
 Only when numerical calculations are doing the suitable coordinates are taking.